Do Checking Accounts Affect Your Credit Score?

 Consumers sometimes wonder if their checking account history affects their credit report, or, conversely, if banks require a credit report to open a checking account.
 Some online banks have started to implement the practice, but it's not very common.
-An overdraft here or there won't show up on a FICO score, but it can show up on an internal database used by the banking system.
+An overdraft here or there won't show up on a FICO score, but it can show up on an internal database used by many banks.

-Learn how banking accounts and credit history are linked with this review and why it's in a consumer's best interest to maintain a good credit and good banking history alike.
+In this article, learn how banking accounts and credit history are linked and why it's in a consumer's best interest to maintain both good credit and sound banking history.

 What You Should Know About ChexSystems

-While banks don't check credit reports in the traditional sense, there is a special report banks do pull from ChexSystems.
-In addition to an internal application and identity verification, banks query a database on potential clients.
+While banks don't check credit reports in the traditional sense, there is a special report that banks can pull from ChexSystems.
+In addition to an internal application and identity verification, banks typically query a database on potential clients.
 Adding this mechanism provides an extra risk assessment tool for banks, one that consumers should be aware of.

-ChexSystems reports aren't as well known as FICO scores or credit bureaus, but consumers are entitled to one free report a year.
-This specialty report remains separate from traditional credit scoring mechanisms.
-It's a good idea to periodically review the information to make sure everything is correct.
-Information remains on the report for five years, a bit less than the standard for credit scoring, which is typically seven to 10 years.
+ChexSystems reports aren't as well known as FICO scores or credit bureaus, but consumers are entitled to one free ChexSystems report per year.
+This specialty report remains separate from traditional credit scoring systems.
+As with your credit report, It's a good idea to periodically review the information in your ChexSystems file to make sure everything is correct.
+Information remains on the report for five years, which is a bit less than the standard for credit scoring, which is typically seven to 10 years.

 Will ChexSystems Data Affect Your Ability to Open an Account?